thecartercenter/nemo/docs/development-setup.md

 Most code editors have plugins for linting.
 They will identify and let you click directly into problematic lines.
 You are encouraged to try one out!

+For Atom, install the `linter` package which contains shared stuff, then:

+* `linter-eslint`
+    * For this one, set your Global Node Installation Path and check the 'Use global ESLint installtion' box.
+* `linter-coffeelint`
+* `linter-rubocop`
+* `linter-scss-lint`

 ### Running the App

 1. **Retrieve project files using Git**